Miryyy/website/README.md

 # website
-a simple website what i will finish later cause I got no ideas rn

-view [here](https://miryyy.github.io/website/)
+literally got no ideas for this shit view [here](https://miryyy.github.io/website/)